Ginny Estupinian PhD, ABPP

 How much time commitment does CBT-I require?

-Weekly 50-minute sessions plus 15-20 minutes daily for sleep diary and homework exercises.
-The 6-8 week program requires less total time than most executives spend scrolling phones during sleepless nights in just one month.
-Dr. Estupinian offers flexible scheduling, including evening teletherapy sessions, to accommodate demanding Silicon Valley schedules.
-Consider it a temporary sprint with permanent results, unlike the indefinite commitment of nightly sleep medications.
+The program involves weekly 50-minute sessions over 6 to 8 weeks, plus 15 to 20 minutes daily for a sleep diary and brief homework exercises.
+Most executives find that the total weekly time commitment is less than they currently spend scrolling their phones during sleepless nights in a single month.
+Dr. Estupinian offers flexible scheduling, including evening teletherapy sessions, to accommodate demanding schedules in Silicon Valley.
+Unlike the indefinite commitment of nightly sleep medications, CBT-I is a short, structured sprint with permanent results

 Will CBT-I work if I have anxiety or depression affecting my sleep?